Safety is the Ultimate Expression of Patient Care

 One of the practices that maintains our clear focus on safety is embracing and leveraging technology, which includes keeping pace with all pertinent changes and developments.
 For example, we use Baldwin’s SMSLiteTM, an IS-BAO registered Safety Management System.
 IS-BAO, the International Standard for Business Aircraft Operations, is a code of best practices developed by companies across four continents and a voluntary professional safety standard.

 Admittedly, REACH casts an extremely wide net when it comes to safety.
 Choosing a life-saving mission within a high-risk industry compels us to pay attention to everything.
 No issue or event is “too small” to warrant attention.
 If there is any chance whatsoever that safety might be compromised, if there is a potential risk to anyone—patient, customer, crew, community—we consider it a big deal.
-“Unsafe” can show up in countless forms, from a major mechanical failure to a slippery walkway to inadequate resources (in any category) to complacency and fatigue.
+“Unsafe” can show up in countless forms, from a major mechanical failure to a slippery walkway to inadequate resources to complacency and fatigue.
 Therefore we monitor our surroundings, we monitor ourselves, and we monitor one another.